-During the aerial bombardment over London during the First World War, the residents of the city chose various shelters.
-The Jews who lived near Rav Kook took shelter in the cellar of the Machzikei HaDath synagogue.
+During the aerial bombardment of London during the First World War,1 the residents of the city took refuge in various shelters.
+The Jews who lived in the vicinity of Rav Kook took shelter in the cellar of the Mahzikei HaDath synagogue.
 Against his will, Rav Kook would also go there, but only to alleviate the fears of his family.

-The cellar was crowded and suffocating.
-The children wailed and the mothers complained.
-Some of the men gathered around Rav Kook and began reciting psalms together.
-As the noise and explosions increased, they stopped saying psalms.
-Those musically-inclined began to sing loudly in order to drown out the terrifying sounds from the streets.
-Some in the shelter objected to the singing, but the rabbi encouraged the singers to sing even more loudly.
+The cellar was crowded and stifling.
+The children wailed, and the young people complained.
+Some of the men gathered around Rav Kook and began reciting Tehillim (Psalms) together.
+But as the noise and explosions outside grew louder, they fell silent.
+Those musically inclined began to sing loudly to drown out the terrifying sounds from the streets.
+Some in the shelter objected to the singing, but the rabbi encouraged the singers to raise their voices even louder.

-After several hours of a long, sleepless night in the shelter, most had fallen asleep.
-Only Rav Kook remained calmly in his spot, without a sign of fatigue or distress.
-In his hand he held his small Tanach (Bible).
-He recited chapter 43 of Psalms, which opens with the request, “Vindicate me, O God.
+After several long hours, most had fallen asleep.
+Only Rav Kook remained calmly in his spot, with no sign of fatigue or distress.
+In his hand he held his small Bible.
+He recited chapter 43 of the Book of Psalms, which opens with the request, “Vindicate me, O God.
 Champion my cause against a merciless nation!”

-I was accustomed to the Rav's recital of psalms when he was alone in his room.
-He would say them loudly, with bitter weeping and an outpouring of the soul.
-This recital of psalms, however, was different.
-I did not listen to the words, which were recited quietly, but to the unique melody which accompanied them.
+I was accustomed to the sound of the rabbi’s recitation of Psalms when he was alone in his room.
+He would read them loudly, with bitter weeping and an outpouring of the soul.
+But this recital of Psalms was different.
+I did not listen to the words, which he recited quietly, but to the unique melody which accompanied them.
 The tune was full of soul; it was permeated with a spiritual sweetness.

 From the depth of his soul, Rav Kook poured forth his petitions before his Father in heaven.
-It was as if, through his voice, the entire Jewish nation was pleading for compassion:
+It was as if, through his voice, the entire Jewish nation was pleading, asking God for compassion and redemption.

-The Rav was completely focused on his recitation.
-Even when it was announced that the danger had passed, he remained oblivious to the commotion of those gathered there, and continued reciting the chapter, in that soft, sweet melody, to its final verse
+The rabbi was completely focused on his recitation.
+Even when it was announced that the danger had passed, he remained oblivious to the commotion of the people leaving the shelter.
+He continued reciting the chapter, in that soft, sweet melody, to its final verse

-The first ever aerial bombardment of civilians took place on January 19, 1915, when German Zeppelins dropped 24 high-explosive bombs over several English towns.
+The first-ever aerial bombardment of civilians took place on January 19, 1915, when German Zeppelins dropped high-explosive bombs over several English towns.
 Over the next three years, the Germans dropped 5,800 bombs over England, killing 557 people and injuring 1,358.
-(Wikipedia, 'Aerial bombing of cities.')
+(Source: Wikipedia, German bombing of Britain, 1914–1918.)